thymedev/thymedev.github.io/src/docs/betternotes/README.md

 You can easily copy-paste your notes out of Discord and save them elsewhere.
 Use `nlist` to display your notes list and `nread` to open each note.
 Each note will be displayed in an easy-to-copy Discord embed.

 ### I want to attach a file
-Attaching files is currently not supported.
-There are no plans for this, since you can upload your file to Discord, right-click, and copy file URL to save in the note.
+We recommend uploading your file to Discord, and then copying the file/download URL to save into your note.

 You can also upload to another platform if you need more than 8MB, ie. [Google Drive](https://drive.google.com), [Wormhole](https://wormhole.app/), etc. and paste that link into your BetterNotes note.